TucsonReactJS/primer/README.md

 # primer
-A ReactJS primer repo with focus on idiomatic principles and the component life cycle.
+A React primer repo with focus on idiomatic principles and the component life cycle.
 This repo contains a simple React Github search utility built using React current best practices (to the extent of my knowledge).
 PR's and comments are welcome if I get it wrong!